arXiv/arxiv-docs/help/moderation/appeals.md

 <span id="denied"></span>
 ## What if my appeal is denied?

 If the article was in a status pending announcement, it will return to a declined state.
 If your appeal was for reclassification, no changes will be made.
 You will receive a message from The arXiv Content Management & User Support Team, that only explains this status.
 Our moderators are not referees and do not provide detailed feedback with their decisions.
-The decision to decline a submission lies wholly with arXiv.

 <span id="final"></span>
 ## Can all decisions be appealed?

 When an appeal is denied by the appellate moderators, no further appeal is possible.
 The arXiv Content Management & User Support Team staff will not provide detailed feedback regarding the appeal and will not enter into extended back and forth regarding a denied appeal.
 Extreme cases may be addressed to The arXiv [Leadership Team](/about/people/leadership_team), who may consult the appellate moderators or subject area advisory committees as needed.
+The decision to decline a submission, or the article's ultimate classification within our corpus, lies wholly with arXiv.